Odongdo

-Odongdo is an island in Sujeong-dong, Yeosu, South Jeolla Province, South Korea.
+Odongdo is an island in Sujeong-dong, Yeosu, Jeonnam-Gwangju, South Korea.
 The island is a part of the Hallyeohaesang National Park.
 It is located 1 km away from the mainland.
 There is a bridge that goes from the mainland to the island.

 The island has an area of 0.13 km2, and a coastline of 14 km.
 The island is a popular tourist spot, as it is host to a large number of varied plants, and has numerous scenic cliffs and caves.

 The bridge was built in 1935, during the Japanese colonial period.
 It is 768 m long.